BrahimAbdelli/ForLink/Readme.md

-The project pushed to github contains every node_modules, hence the reason it doesn't have a small size

-Run forlink-backend with "npm run start:dev"
+Go to forlink-backend with "npm run start:dev"
-Run forlink-frontend with "ng serve"
+Go to forlink-frontend with "ng serve"

 user postman to test the APIs, for example :